maxwellmoreira/mxs-voting-module/README.md

 The status_agenda column controls the voting flow.
 Its possible values are:

 - CREATED("C") - Represents a registered agenda, but the voting period has not yet started.
-- VOTING("V") - The voting period for a registered agenda has started.
+- VOTING("V") - The voting period for an agenda has started.
 - FINISHED("F") - The voting period for an agenda has ended.
 - INTERRUPTED("I") - A agenda that was started is interrupted.